vanand46/ansible_yaml_learning_path/README.md

   - Reading, generating, and modifying configurations
   - Variable management and advanced validation
   - Dynamic blocks and functions in Terraform
   - Security best practices in Terraform

-Feel free to explore and contribute!